 Sec.
 7.3.
 Independent Audits.
 The Tribal Gaming Agency shall ensure that compliance with section 7.1 is audited annually by an independent auditor and shall provide the results of such audits to the State Gaming Agency within five (5) business days of completion.

-For purposes of this section, an independent auditor shall be a certified public accountant who is licensed in the state of California to practice as an independent certified public accountant or who holds a California practice privilege, as provided in the California Accountancy Act, California Business and Professions Code, section 5000 et seq., who is not employed by the Tribe, the Tribal Gaming Agency, the Management Contractor, or the Gaming Operation, has no financial interest in any of these entities, and is only otherwise retained by any of these entities to conduct regulatory audits, independent audits of the Gaming Operation, or audits under this section.
-Prior to the first independent audit, the Tribal Gaming Agency and the State Gaming Agency shall develop agreed upon procedures to be employed by the independent auditor when the audit is conducted.
-The independent audit report, along with all working papers, shall be provided to the State Gaming Agency within thirty (30) days of the receipt of the final audit report, upon request by the State Gaming Agency.
+For purposes of this section, an independent auditor shall be a certified public accountant and/or certified internal auditor who is not employed by the Tribe, the Tribal Gaming Agency, or the Gaming Operation and has no financial interest in any of these entities, and is only otherwise retained by any of these entities to conduct regulatory audits or audits under this section.